MithunSrinivas28/Level-2-CL-CY-Report/README.md

 Below is a screenshot from the SSH key generation process:

 ![SSH Key Gen](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/ssh_key_gen.png)

-Ultra mode
-I used the `ssh-keygen` utility to generate a 4096-bit RSA key pair.
-This involved creating both a private and a public key, which are used for secure, password-less authentication to remote systems.

-**Command used:**
-bash
-`ssh-keygen -t rsa -b 4096`

-Successfully completed Bandit levels 0-5.
-Gained proficiency in basic SSH operations.Could not perform the SSH scripting task due to PowerShell command failures

-### Learning SSH Commands

-The following SSH commands were learned and used:
-- `ssh username@hostname` – To connect to a remote server.
-- `ssh -p <port> username@hostname` – To connect via a non-default port.
-- `scp file user@host:path` – Securely copy files to a remote machine.
-- `cat` – View file contents.
-- `ls` – List files in a directory.
-- `cd` – Change directory.
-- `find` – Locate files.
-- `du -sh *` – Check file sizes.

-I utilized the `ssh-keygen -t rsa -b 4096` for the creation of a 4096-bit RSA key pair.
-The key pair that it created consisted of both a private and a public key.
-These keys are used for both

-`ssh-keygen -t rsa -b 4096`

-Bandit levels 0-5 have been completed.
-Basic SSH operations were practiced.
-Could not perform the task with SSH scripting, since the Powershell command failed.

 ### Learning SSH Commands
 "ssh username@hostname" This command is used to connect to a remote server.